-High-quality, independent advice can have a significant positive impact on a business, yet Business Development Bank of Canada’s 2014 study of Canadian small and medium sized businesses found that 76% have neither an Advisory Board nor a Board of Directors.
-A Board is an excellent way to get ahead of your competitors.
-Here are answers to some of the most frequently asked questions we receive about Boards.
+High-quality, independent advice can have a significant positive impact on a business, yet the Business Development Bank of Canada’s 2014 study of Canadian small and medium-sized businesses found that 76% have neither an Advisory Board nor a Board of Directors.
+An Advisory Board is an excellent way to get ahead of your competitors.
+Here are answers to some of the most frequently asked questions we receive on this topic:

 An Advisory Board’s primary function is to represent the interests of the shareholders.
 If you own the business, that means your interests.
-Sometimes, however, your President hat and your ownership hat can get confused, particularly when tough choices are before you.
-What might be easier for the President, may not be the most profitable course of action.
+Sometimes, however, you can get confused between your leadership and ownership roles, particularly when tough choices are before you.
+What might be easier for the leader, may not be the most profitable course of action.
 Boards also help set strategic direction and hold management accountable to its plans.

 Typically, an Advisory Board meets three to four times per year to review the company’s performance and assist with setting the strategic direction of the firm.
-The Board also holds the President accountable for progress, and provides feedback to improve overall performance.
+It also holds the leader accountable for progress, and provides feedback to improve overall performance.

 3. What’s the difference between a Board of Directors and an Advisory Board?